-- This International Education Standard (IES) prescribes competence the professional development requirements for audit professionals, including those working in specific environments and industries.
+- 5. This International Education Standard (IES) prescribes competence requirements for audit professionals, including those working in specific environments and industries.
 IFAC member bodies need to establish policies and procedures that will allow members to satisfy the requirements of this IES before they take on the role of an audit professional.
-The responsibility for the development and assessment of the required competence is shared by IFAC member bodies, audit organizations, regulatory authorities, and other third parties. - 6.
-A specific IES for audit professionals is necessary not only because of the specialist knowledge and skills required for competent performance in this area, but also because of the reliance the public and other third parties place on the audit of historical financial information.2 This IES is based on the platform for all professional accountants established by IES 1 to 7.
+The responsibility for the development and assessment of the required competence is shared by IFAC member bodies, audit organizations, regulatory authorities, and the ISAs or other third parties. - 6.
+A specific IES for audit professionals is necessary not only because of the specialist knowledge and skills required for competent performance in this area, but also because of the reliance the public and other third parties place on the audit of historical financial information.
+This IES is based on the platform for all professional accountants established by IES 1 to 7. - 1.6.
+7. The aim of this IES is to ensure that professional accountants acquire and maintain the specific capabilities required to work as competent audit professionals.types of assurance and related services.